ADURITEJA/RemMee/README.md

-🧠 RemMMe--> Dementia Memory App
+🧠 RemMe--> Dementia Memory App

 A smart AI-powered app designed to assist dementia patients in memory recall and cognitive engagement.